GoogleCloudPlatformTraining/cp100-compute-engine-java/README.md

 # cp100-compute-engine-java
-A simple container to demonstrate deploying a Java Web Application to Compute Engine
+Used in the CP100 course - A simple container to demonstrate deploying a Java Web Application to Compute Engine